 How do I care for my dental implants?

 To keep your implants healthy, it is important to maintain a good oral hygiene routine, and to keep up with your regularly scheduled dental appointments and cleanings.
 Even a mouth filled with implants will need professional cleanings and gum evaluation.

 It is never too late to replace missing teeth.
 Dental implants can prove to be one of the most effective ways for you to get your natural-looking, healthy smile back.
-If you are interested in learning more about implants or scheduling a consultation to see if this option is right for you, give us a call today at 614-870-3337.
+If you are interested in learning more about implants or scheduling a consultation to see if this option is right for you, contact us online or give us a call today at 614-870-3337.